How Healthy Eating Unlocks a Radiant Skin

 2.4 Zinc for Skin Repair

-Zinc is a mineral that plays a crucial role in skin repair and regeneration.
+Zinc is a mineral that is crucial in skin repair and regeneration.
 It helps to maintain the integrity of the skin’s protective barrier, supports wound healing, and has anti-inflammatory properties.
-Include zinc-rich foods like oysters, pumpkin seeds, lean meats, and legumes in your diet to promote healthy skin.
+Include zinc-rich foods like oysters, pumpkin seeds, lean meats, and legumes to promote healthy skin.

 2.5 B Vitamins for Skin Vitality

 B vitamins, such as Biotin (B7), Niacin (B3), and Riboflavin (B2), are essential for skin health.
-Biotin is involved in the production of fatty acids, which are crucial for maintaining the skin’s moisture barrier.
+Biotin produces fatty acids crucial for maintaining the skin’s moisture barrier.
 Niacin helps to improve skin texture and reduce redness, while Riboflavin supports cell turnover and repair.
 Incorporate foods like eggs, nuts, whole grains, and leafy greens to ensure an adequate intake of B vitamins.

 3. Hydration for Healthy Skin